Your body’s pH balance, also referred to as its acid-base balance, is the level of acids and bases in your blood at which your body functions best.

 Symptoms of metabolic alkalosis are the same as those discussed above for respiratory alkalosis.

 If you think you have a pH imbalance, it’s important to seek medical attention immediately.
-In addition to taking your medical history, a doctor will use a variety of blood and urine tests to determine the underlying cause of your pH imbalance.
+In addition to taking your medical history, a doctor will use a variety of blood and urine tests to

 Possible tests include: